RobertDWhite/WhiteMatterTech/content/posts/how-to-use-pfsense-and-unifi-to-anonymize-and-encrypt-vlan-tagged-traffic/index.md

 **Congratulations** if you made it this far and everything is working!

 I hope this tutorial aids you in your endeavors to anonymize certain portions of your network.
+This post will be a pre-requisite for a following post, (Policy Based Routing with Unifi, PIA, and pfSense: How I route my IoT External Traffic through PIA VPN)(https://whitematter.tech/posts/VPN-policy-based-routing-with-unifi-and-PIA)

 > As always, if you have any questions, feel free to start a [Discussion on GitHub](https://github.com/RobertDWhite/WhiteMatterTech/discussions), [submit a GitHub](https://github.com/RobertDWhite/WhiteMatterTech/pulls) PR to recommend changes/fixes in the article, or reach out to me directly at [robert@whitematter.tech](mailto:robert@whitematter.tech).
 >